 - Absorb sound and provide thermal insulation.

-- Create luxury/classic/elegant/sophisticated feel as per the hanging style and blends with interior décor.
+- Create a luxury/classic/elegant/sophisticated feel as per the hanging style and blends with interior décor.

-Curtains vary according to cleanability, ultraviolet light deterioration, oil and dust retention, noise absorption, fire resistance, and life span.
+Curtains differ in cleanability, UV light damage, oil and dust clinging, sound absorption, fire resistance, and length of use.

 Points to Consider while Choosing Curtains